XXXDVISIONSHITTY/Bananas/README.md

 * Add all the jar files in project libraries / dependicies.

 ### Running the application
-* Run main after starting the server on port 9999
+* Run bananas/src/group3/main after starting the server on port 9999
 * Done!!

 ## About Bananas